Summer Camps for Kids with Autism and Special Needs

 Contact: Holly Bordwell; firstname.lastname@example.org

 Juvo aims to create a genuine camp experience for children and teens with special needs.
-These camps run during school breaks in summer, winter, and spring.
+These summer camps for kids with autism run during school breaks in summer, winter, and spring.
 Staff is trained in behavioral intervention and strives to offer creative and nurturing activities.
 Each week has a different theme which will be communicated to parents/caregivers.

 Dates: Roseville – July 1-12 (except for July 4); Oakland – July 22 – August 16; Brentwood – July 15 – August 9; South Bay – July 29 – August 2.